TrevorBaughn/ReactBot/README.md

-# InnocentBot Prototype (AKA ReactBot)
+# ReactBot Prototype (AKA InnocentBot)

-# InnocentBot
+# ReactBot
-The most innocent Discord bot.
+React through the real world.

 # What is it?
-InnocentBot is a Discord bot that interfaces with the real world through use of a host server and client.
+ReactBot is a Discord bot that interfaces with the real world through use of a host server and client.

 # The Goal
-The goal of InnocentBot is to get a bot that can work as an interface between Discord and the real world.
+The goal of ReactBot is to get a bot that can work as an interface between Discord and the real world.